 This pepper tuna steak recipe is simple but elegant.
-Meaty and tender these tuna steaks taste even better with a lemony dijon cream sauce for only 2.9g net carbs.
+Meaty and tender these tuna steaks taste even better with the simple lemon dijon cream sauce for only 2.9g net carbs.
 Best of all you can make this easy low carb fish dinner in just 15 minutes!
+[Updated]

-You might also like this low carb creamy sun dried tomato cod recipe.
+You might also like this keto cod with creamy sun dried tomato sauce.

-We don’t eat much fish in our house.
+We don’t eat fish very often in our house.
 Mostly because I don’t know many ways to prepare it.
-However I remember I used to make this years ago and was craving it for some reason.
-I love seared tuna steak in restaurants especially if it’s full of crushed black pepper and topped with a tasty cream sauce.
+However I remember I used to make this tuna with black pepper recipe years ago and was craving it.

 If you’ve never had fresh tuna you might be surprised that it is nothing like canned tuna.
-Raw, it is a deep red color with a mild flavor.
+The raw fish is a deep red color with a mild flavor.
 When you cook tuna, it turns from pink to tan.
 It’s a very meaty fish with a dense and firm texture much like beef.
 To learn more about fresh tuna click here.

 The easy way to cook tuna steaks

-If you wondered how to cook tuna steak, let me tell you it is very easy in my cast iron skillet.
-I find that cracked pepper is the best tuna steak seasoning in my opinion.
-You can skip that step if you don’t like pepper.
-So for this seared tuna steak recipe:
+If you wondered how to cook tuna steak, let me tell you it is very easy in a cast iron skillet.
+I find that fresh cracked ground pepper is the best seasoning for steaks in my opinion.
+You can skip that step if you don’t like pepper or even use steak seasoning.

-- Rub cracked pepper on both sides of the tuna steaks.
+- Sprinkle a little salt and rub cracked pepper on both sides of the raw fish.

-- Pour a little oil into the hot skillet.
+- Pour a little olive oil into the hot skillet.